pxradiso/arch-secure-boot/README.md

 ## Pre-use steps
 1. Enter your BIOS and reset Secure Boot to **Setup Mode**
-2. **DO NOT** enter any other operating system after this — head straight into the Arch installation you want to sign for Secure Boot
+2. **DO NOT** enter any other operating system after this, head straight into the Arch installation you want to sign for Secure Boot.

 ## Usage
 Clone and cd into this repository with: